-USC Canada seeks to build food sovereignty by working with partners to enhance biodiversity, promote ecological food systems, and counter inequity.
-For over 30 years, USC Canada has worked with engaged Canadians and partners in Africa, Asia, and Latin America to support programs, training and policies that strengthen biodiversity, food sovereignty and the rights of those at the heart of resilient food systems – women, Indigenous peoples and small-scale farmers.
+Seed Change (formerly USC Canada) seeks to build food sovereignty by working with partners to enhance biodiversity, promote ecological food systems, and counter inequity.
+For over 30 years, Seed Change has worked with engaged Canadians and partners in Africa, Asia, and Latin America to support programs, training and policies that strengthen biodiversity, food sovereignty and the rights of those at the heart of resilient food systems – women, Indigenous peoples and small-scale farmers.

 Launched in 2013, the Bauta Family Initiative on Canadian Seed Security at USC works with over 180 farmers and seed growers and 20 universities and research institutions to build a more secure and diverse seed supply.
 Activities focus on training, applied research, market development and support for expanded production and improved public access to seeds.